tillbiskup/aspecd/docs/roadmap.rst

 For version 0.1
 ===============

-* Plotter: CompositePlotter - documentation and better handling of properties
+* Plotter: CompositePlotter - better handling of properties

 * Report task: Add figure captions to context if available